Updated Apr 12, 2026

 What happens when condescension and patronising behaviour surface?

 It depresses morale, makes students less likely to seek help and erodes confidence.
-In a demanding field, the cost is high: students disengage from formative dialogue and avoid feedback.
+In a demanding field, that cost is high: students disengage from formative dialogue and avoid feedback.
 Model respectful, specific communication, name and challenge unhelpful behaviours, and create a climate where seeking help is normal and valued.

 How do course organisation and feedback affect engagement?